dylankb/dylankb.github.io/_posts/2016-2-14-a-closer-look-at-map-select-inject.md

 Again, using the implementation and looking at line 6 you can actually see the method taking in each value the collection, setting that value to the result of the block, and then pushing that item to a new array.

-I think the above code demonstrates that you must be very careful when using `select` like logic in your `map` block -  remember that every element will be modified by the return of the block (or in other words each new element is whatever last line of the block returns during that iteration).
+I think the above code demonstrates that you must be very careful when using `select` like logic in your `map` block -  remember that every element will be modified by the return of the block (or in other words each new element is whatever the last line of the block returns during that iteration).

 ```ruby
 >> output = [1,2,3].map do |num|